 How Much Twitter Input Can YOU Handle?

-IMG_09472010 is a year of experimentation for me.
+2010 is a year of experimentation for me.
 As my regular blog visitors know, I have made some dramatic changes in my life this year.
-2010 is my year to focus on my business, my 25+ year old business, Design Resumes.
-It is also the year for me to take my research in social media to the next level and make sure that I am using it in the most effective way.
+2010 is my year to focus on my business, Design Resumes.

 During the past summer, I got busy and didn’t tweet much.
 When I came back, I felt disconnected and thought it was because I wasn’t there and people didn’t know me any more.
 To some extent, that might have been true, but there was another cause.
 I had gotten to the point of following 1500 people.
 Most of the people were clueless that I was even following them and I hadn’t really communicated with most of them.